 (a) Airline tickets or mileage at the State of Alabama's current rate for state employees and the current State of Alabama per diem rate and lost wages may be provided for eligible travel expenses.
-Travel expenses for the victim and one family member, or person of the victim's choosing, may be awarded to travel out of town to attend the victim's trial, or any post judgment proceeding, if not subpoenaed as a witness.
-In instances in which the victim is deceased, travel may be awarded to two immediate family members.
-Travel will be allowed for two immediate family members to travel out of town to attend the victim's trial if not subpoenaed as a witness.
-Out of town travel will be allowed for medical and psychological treatment that is needed as a result of the victimization.
-Out of town travel required to procure needed services may be considered for the victim, claimant and immediate family members at a prorated amount.
+Travel expenses for the victim, immediate family member(s), or person(s) of the victim's choosing, may be awarded to travel out of town to attend the offender's trial, or any post judgment proceeding.
+When the victim is deceased, travel may be awarded to immediate family members to travel out of town to attend the offender's trial, or any post judgment proceeding.
+When the victim is deceased, travel may be awarded to immediate family members to travel out of town to attend the offender's trial or any post judgment proceeding.
+When the prosecutor's office or any other entity pays for all or part of the victim's or immediate family member's travel expenses, that amount shall be deducted from the compensation_award for travel expenses.
+Out of town travel may be callowed for medical and psychological treatment that is needed as a result of the victimization.
+Out of town travel required to procure needed services may be considered for the victim, claimant, and immediate family members.
 Out of town travel expenses may be awarded for emergency circumstances, as determined by the Commission.

-(b) Travel expenses and lost wages for the victim and one family member, or person of the victim's choosing, may be awarded for the victim to attend his or her offender's parole hearing.
-In instances in which the victim is deceased, travel expenses and lost wages may be awarded to two immediate family members or victim representatives.
+(b) Travel expenses and lost wages for the victim, immediate family member(s), or person(s) of the victim's choosing, may be awarded for attendance of the offender's parole hearing.
+When the victim is deceased, travel expenses and lost wages may be awarded to immediate family members or victim representatives.
 Eligible travel expenses shall be reimbursed at the current State of Alabama per diem rate, and airline tickets or mileage at the State of Alabama's current rate for state employees.

 These requests will only be considered as a supplemental to an original claim.
 (There must be a timely, approved compensation claim in order for parole travel expenses to be considered.
 The Commission will not consider parole travel expenses filed as an original claim.)
 Eligible parole travel expenses will be reimbursed at the current State of Alabama per diem rate, and airline tickets or mileage at the State of Alabama's current rate for state employees.
-262-X-4-.04 (16) (b) shall be retroactive to the date of the Commission's inception.
+262-X-4-.04 (15)(b) shall be retroactive to the date of the Commission's inception.

 (c) Travel expenses for immediate family members to travel out of town to attend the victim's funeral may be considered for reimbursement.
-Eligible funeral travel expenses shall be reimbursed at the current State of Alabama per diem rate, and airline tickets or mileage at the State of Alabama's current rate for state employees.
+Eligible funeral travel expenses may be reimbursed at the current State of Alabama per diem rate, and airline tickets or mileage at the State of Alabama's current rate for state employees.